datagrok-ai/public/help/stories/enterprise-story.md

 popular file formats, including scientific formats like sdf, edf, and mat; files can simply be dragged-and-dropped into the system.

-## Data Visualization and Exploration
+## Data visualization and exploration

 Our unique technology lets you explore datasets faster and more efficiently than ever, allowing you to find patterns that were previously impossible to spot, resulting in the acceleration of